 The future belongs to those who believe in the beauty of their dreams. – Eleanor Roosevelt

 Welcome back to part 4 of the RESULTS Coaching Model.
+In the previous post we look at self-awareness.
 In this article we are going to look at what Understanding means and how that impacts on the coaching process.

 Helping the client to become self-aware and understanding things about themselves can be very empowering for the client.
 This is also very useful for the coach as it can help in the coaching process.
 As an example, helping the client understand what their values are and how that may be impacting on their life.